idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/cgfe.md

 \end{equation}

 where $(-4 * r^2 + 1)$ represents the inlet function for the normal velocity
 component at the inlet.
-Below is a summary of the voluemtric outflow for different INS
+Below is a summary of the volumetric outflow for different INS
 formulations:

 | Formulation | Outflow |